Minor Threat: Musical style and legacy

 Minor Threat are considered to be one of the most influential punk rock bands of the 1980s.
 Stephen Thomas Erlewine of AllMusic conferred the title of "the definitive Washington, D.C., hardcore punk band" on the group, crediting them for "setting the style for the straight-edge punk movement of the early '80s."
+Their song "Straight Edge" is also cited regularly as an important in the movement as well.
 In the book Nothing Feels Good: Punk Rock, Teenagers, and Emo, music critic Andy Greenwald wrote, "Minor Threat found artistry in economy, pumping the bottomless teenaged well of rage − against the establishment, against the cops, against apathy and each other − to fuel blistering, ferociously short sharp sonic shocks in the form of songs.
 The beats were monochromatic and the instruments were raced as fast as they could possibly go − the goal was catharsis through the passionate expenditure of energy."
-Many of the band's songs were brief in duration, with most clocking in at approximately one minute in length.